fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-4-7.md

 But if you’re working with deeply recursive types, especially if you’re a library author, you may be interested in using these annotations to the benefit of your users.
 Those annotations can provide wins in both accuracy and type-checking speed, which can even affect their code editing experience.
-Determining when variance calculation is a bottleneck on type-checking time can be done experimentally, and determined using tooling like our [analyze-trace](https://github.com/microsoft/typescript-analyze-trace) utility.
+Determining when variance calculation is a bottleneck on type-checking time can be done experimentally, and determined using tooling like our [analyze-trace ↗](https://github.com/microsoft/typescript-analyze-trace) utility.

-For more details on this feature, you can [read up on the pull request](https://github.com/microsoft/TypeScript/pull/48240).
+For more details on this feature, you can [read up on the pull request ↗](https://github.com/microsoft/TypeScript/pull/48240).

 ## Resolution Customization with `moduleSuffixes` {#resolution-customization-with-modulesuffixes}